ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY.md

     - (ABC)^{-1} = C^{-1}B^{-1}A^{-1}
   - An nxn square matrix A has linearly independent columns/rows if and only if it is invertible
   - the inverse of an orthogonal matrix is its transpose
+  - if there are no `eigenvalues` then a matrix must be invertible
 - `left-inverse` of matrix A
   - $\bar{x} = (A^T A)^{-1} A^T  \bar{b} $
   - $L = (A^{T}A)^{-1}A^{T} $